davestange/predict_plays/README.md

 - Scenario 8) winning by 2 scores: predicted 0.78 (actual 0.54), outperformed by 24.4
 - Scenario 9) 3rd and medium (3-8): predicted 0.77 (actual 0.68), outperformed by 9.2
 - Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.86 (actual 0.60), outperformed by 25.7

+In the real world scenarios, it underperformed in only one scenario - wildcat formation.
+It significantly outperformed in three scenarios (5, 8, and 10)

 <img src="resources/model_gradient_boosting.png" width="600"/>